wdenton/.emacs.d/README.md

 # My Emacs config

 Inspired by https://github.com/magnars/.emacs.d and https://gitcafe.com/Leaflet/.emacs.d/ and others.
+Uses [use-package](https://github.com/jwiegley/use-package).

 If, for some reason I cannot fathom, you want to try out my Emacs configuration, run these commands.
 First you'll move your existing Emacs configuration out of the way, then you'll clone mine.